-Some common and easy remedies such as the following may be of benefit to some individuals.
+The following common and easy remedies may be of benefit to some individuals with tinnitus.

-- Reducing or avoiding caffeine and salt intake, and quitting smoking may help relieve tinnitus symptoms.
+- Reducing or avoiding caffeine and salt intake, as well as quitting smoking may help relieve tinnitus symptoms.

-- Some tinnitus patients have been found to have lower zinc levels and may benefit from zinc supplementation.
+- Some patients with tinnitus have been found to have lower zinc levels and may benefit from zinc supplementation.

 - One study showed melatonin may help tinnitus sufferers, particularly those with disturbed sleep due to the tinnitus.
-However, this is not yet been verified in controlled studies.
+However, this has not yet been verified in controlled studies.

-- Ginkgo Biloba has been touted as a natural tinnitus remedy, but controlled studies to date have not shown it to be effective.
+- Ginkgo biloba has been touted as a natural tinnitus remedy, though controlled studies to date have not shown it to be effective.

-Few medications seem to work to resolve tinnitus.
+There are few medications that seem to be effective in the treatment of tinnitus.
 Two that have shown some mild benefit include alprazolam (Xanax), a benzodiazepine that may also help with the anxiety and insomnia associated with tinnitus, and dexamethasone (Decadron), a steroid that can be injected into the inner ear to help decrease inflammation.

 Depression is often associated with tinnitus, and antidepressant medications have worked in some instances to decrease the intensity or resolve the noise altogether.